Dr. Pearman Parker, UAMS College of Nursing

 Women may feel they are now alone to deal with their physical and psychosocial survivorship issues, causing them to rely more heavily on educational materials.
 However, few studies have evaluated the health literacy level of young AA women, the reading level and actionability of cancer educational materials, and survivors’ perceptions of the usefulness of the materials to meet their specific healthcare needs.
 We propose an exploratory, descriptive qualitative study using focus groups to obtain an in-depth patient-centered description of the usefulness of cancer educational materials as a tool in the dynamic patient-centered communication process.

 You must participate in a Zoom focus group.

 How can I sign up for this study?

 You can sign up for this study if you match all of these main criteria and complete the consent form.
 Please read this list carefully.

 - Self-identified Black or African-American woman 18 – 45 years of age

 - Can read and write in English

-- Have completed treatment within the last 5 years
+- Have completed active treatment (chemotherapy, radiation) within the last 5 years